rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 # Version History

+* 8.1.1 - Extended error logging for all the actions
 * 8.1.0 - New actions added: `Search Accounts` and `Get Account Information`
 * 8.0.0 - Update schema for `Investigation` and `Statistics` | Update dependency for aiohttp | New actions added `Get Alert Information`, `Search Alerts`, `Retrieve Evidence for a Single Alert` and `Retrieve Actors for a Single Alert` | Fixed issue where index was not getting correctly passed through to `List Investigations` action from the user
 * 7.0.0 - Action: `Advanced Query On Log Set` - Fixed error where statistical queries would always return 0.0 | Action: `Advanced Query On Log Set` - Increase the maximum results returned from 50 to 500 |  Action: `Advanced Query On Log` - Add new output type for statistical queries | Updated schemas to ensure all are correct and added new schema validation to unit tests